hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 should be included in the QUIC specification as a mandatory element.
-ECN has the key benefit that it allows for non-destructive congestion notification by a network node, i.e packets are marked instead discarded.
+ECN has the key benefit that it allows for non-destructive congestion notification by a network node, i.e packets are marked instead of being discarded.
 This is particularly beneficial for realtime applications with requirements on latency, ECN also has the benefit that it provides with a congestion signal that is unambiguous (only congestion, not a transmission error) and that it is independent from the transport protocol.
 A transport